 In furtherance the rules and policies promulgated by the PRC central government that impose inspection requirements for marketplace lending platforms, local governments accelerated their inspections of online lending platforms and began to publish the results.
 If a marketplace lending platform does not pass its inspection, it must cease its operations.
+We notified national and local regulators in April 2019 that we decided to exit the marketplace lending platform business and transit into the business of facilitating institutional lending capital.
+Following such notification, we ceased to be subject to the purview of local rectification offices and the local regulators stopped tracking and monitoring our rectification measures.
+However, the regulators are developing new measurements for the legacy marketplace lending platforms that are exiting the operation.

 Some local governments have found that all marketplace lending platforms in their jurisdiction have failed the inspection.
 In November 2019, PRC regulatory authorities indicated that their focus was on facilitating the proper exit of all platforms from the entire marketplace lending industry.

-In response to the unclear and rapidly changing regulatory requirement, we prepared to winding down our legacy marketplace lending platform business in the third quarter 2018, and we further cut down borrower and investor acquisition in the first quarter of 2019, and completely stopped facilitating loans in April 2019 for individual investors, whereby we only focused on serving the remaining borrowers and lenders on our legacy marketplace lending platform, at the same time we keep serving institutional lenders by helping them facilitate loans to the borrowers we solicited.
+In response to the unclear and rapidly changing regulatory requirement, we started to wind down our legacy marketplace lending platform business in April 2019 for individual investors, whereby we only focused on serving the remaining borrowers and lenders on our legacy marketplace lending platform, at the same time we keep serving institutional lenders by helping them facilitate loans to the borrowers we solicited.
 See "Item 4.
 Information on the Company-B. Business Overview-Legacy Marketplace Lending Platform and Our Transition."